Want your own DIY 3D Clock? We show you the best projects from a mechanical 3D printed clock to a great Raspberry Pi Zero clock project.

 Where can I get it?
 All the information you need you’ll find at Instructables.

-3D Printed Clock #6: Raspberry Pi Zero Clock
+DIY 3D Clock to 3D Print #6: Raspberry Pi Zero Clock

 What’s ticking?
 At the first glance, this 3D printed Raspberry Pi Zero clock might be a bit over the top for a Raspberry Pi Zero.
 But think how versatile a 3D printed Raspberry Pi clock can be: It could automatically adjust across time zones based on its IP address, track your latest amazon order, show the traffic status or even trigger external gear for tickling your feet if you don’t want to get up.